Dr. des. Omneya Nour Eddin

-Omneya Nour Eddin, has graduated from Cairo University in Communication studies.
-She holds a double Masters, MA in Communication Studies from Cairo University (2004) and MSc. in Development studies from School of Oriental and African Studies, University of London (2014).
-She has worked extensively in Development Areas as a communication, social and awareness raising expert in Egypt and in Jordan for several donors including EU, GIZ and World Bank.
-She has also been teaching communication studies at Ain Shams University.
-She has been awarded an Erasmus Mundus Research grant in 2012 at City University London.
-Currently she is a PhD candidate in the Institute for Media and Communication Studies, Freie Universität Berlin under the supervision of Prof. Dr. Carola Richter.
-Her research interest includes Media in Transformation and Political Economy of Communication, with an applied case study of the Egyptian Broadcasting System.
+Omneya Nour Eddin Khalifa graduated from Cairo University with a Bachelor in Broadcasting Studies.
+She holds a double Masters, MA in Communication Studies from Cairo University (2004) and MSc. in Development Studies from the School of Oriental and African Studies, University of London (2014).
+She was awarded an Erasmus Mundus Research grant in 2012 at City University London.
+She has worked extensively in the development field as a senior communication expert in Egypt and Jordan for several donors, including EU, GIZ, and World Bank.
+She has also been teaching communication studies at Ain Shams University until 2016.
+Khalifa currently works for the Ministry of Advanced Education, Manitoba Provincial Government, in Canada as a Program Advisor.
+Her research focuses on International Political Communication and Comparative Media Systems.
+Her dissertation provides a comparative case study of the Egyptian and Tunisian Media Systems.